quiver-team/torch-quiver/README.md

 ```
 ### Use Quiver in Multi-GPU PyG Scripts

-To use Quiver in multi-GPU PyG scripts, we can simply pass `quiver.Feature` and `quiver.Sampler` as arguments for the child processes launched in PyTorch's DDP training, as shown below:
+To use Quiver in multi-GPU PyG scripts, we can simply pass `quiver.Feature` and `quiver.Sampler` as arguments to the child processes launched in PyTorch's DDP training, as shown below:

 ```python